pplcallmesatz/gst-auditor-report/readme.txt

 * Minor UI improvements

 == Upgrade Notice ==

+= 1.4.0 =
+Major update: Added PDF invoice template support.
+The new template "gst-audit-report-hsn-pdf" is automatically installed and can be selected in WooCommerce > PDF Invoice settings.
+Template files are installed in your theme folder for easy customization.

 = 1.1.0 =
 Recommended update with improved HSN code handling and performance.